SamHazim/RivalTracker/README.md

 Example Implementations
 =======================
 ### JavaScript
-An example 100% JavaScript implementation is provided (RivalTrackerJavascriptExample.htm)
+An example 100% JavaScript implementation is provided (RivalTrackerJavascriptExample.htm)  Also available at http://www.samiad.co.uk/rivaltracker/RivalTrackerJavascriptExample.htm
 ### C# iRacing
 A C#/JavaScript implementation is also available for use with iRacing.
 A C# WebSockets server communicates with iRacing and provides live positional data to a JavaScript WebSockets client for map animation.
 The project is available at [RivalTracker-for-iRacing](https://github.com/SamHazim/RivalTracker-for-iRacing)